flowershow/demo/README.md

     href: "/blog"
 ---

-This site is published from https://github.com/flowershow/demo using [Flowershow](https://flowershow.app) - an elegant solution for publishing your Obsidian vaults and Markdown content directly from GitHub repositories.
+This site is published from https://github.com/flowershow/demo using [Flowershow](https://flowershow.app).
+You can check all the underlying markdown and source code in that repo and see the resulting website powered by Flowershow live online at https://demo.flowershow.app/.

 ## 🎯 What's Inside?